Distributed Empirical Risk Minimization With Differential Privacy: Experiments

 Throughout the experiments, we consider a complete graph with $n=20$ nodes as the supergraph.
 Based on it, we consider two edge sampling strategies, that is, $1$ or $2$ edges are sampled uniformly at random from the set of all edges at each time instant.
 The corresponding gossip matrices are created with Metropolis weights \cite{xiao2007distributed}.

 Some common parameters used in the two sets of experiments are introduced in the following.
-For the parameters of DP $(\varepsilon,\delta)$, we consider two settings: $(1,0.01)$ and $(0.5,0.01)$.
+For the parameters of DP, we consider $ \varepsilon \in \{0.2, 0.4, 0.6, 0.8, 1\} $ and $\delta_0 = 0.01$.
 The random noises in these two cases are generated accordingly based on Theorem \ref{thm:privacy}.
 The convergence performance of the algorithm is captured by suboptimality, i.e., $F({n}^{-1}\sum_{i=1}^n\tilde{x}_i^{(t)})-F(x^*)$, versus the number of iterations, where the ground truth is obtained by the optimizer {SGDClassifier} from scikit-learn \cite{scikit-learn}.
-The privacy loss for Algorithm \ref{DP-DDA} during the training process is evaluated based on \eqref{privacy_loss_intermediate}.